-Microsoft's Outlook 2010, 2011, and 2013 are among several email clients in use on campus, and is not supported by all schools and units.
-Please refer to the document Email Specifications by School, or speak with your local support provider to find out which e-mail client is recommended for your use.
+Microsoft's Outlook 2010, 2011, 2013, and 2016 are among several email clients in use on campus, and is not supported by all Schools and Centers.
+Please refer to the document Email Specifications by School, or speak with your local support provider to find out which email client is recommended for your use.

-Outlook 2010, 2011, and 2013 are graphical email clients that accesses mail on remote servers.
+Outlook 2010, 2011, 2013, and 2016 are graphical email clients that accesses mail on remote servers.
 To use Outlook, you need an account on either a mail server running IMAP or POP, such as pobox, or a Microsoft Exchange Server.
-Note that Outlook 2011 and Outlook 2013 are not supported as a IMAP/POP clients and use of Outlook 2010 as an IMAP/POP client is discouraged because Outlook is not optimized for IMAP/POP.
+Note that Outlook 2011, Outlook 2013, and Outlook 2016 are not supported as a IMAP/POP clients and use of Outlook 2010 as an IMAP/POP client is discouraged because Outlook is not optimized for IMAP/POP.

 OS X compatibility

-Outlook 2011 SP3 functions as expected in OS X Yosemite.
+Outlook 2011 SP3 and Outlook 2016 function as expected in OS X El Capitan.

 Microsoft software is now available to University of Pennsylvania departments through the Microsoft Select Program, a volume license agreement.
 A detailed description of the Microsoft Program including product information and a FAQ has been prepared by the Office of Software Licensing.
 All purchases of Microsoft Select software are made through the Computer Connection.